biopython/biopython/DEPRECATED.rst

 ------------
 Declared obsolete in Biopython release 1.74, and removed from Biopython in release 1.78.
-This module defined an ``Alphabet`` class and various subclasses, which were used as attributes to ``Seq`` and objects to describe what the individual characters in the sequence string should be interpreted.
+This module defined an ``Alphabet`` class and various subclasses, which were used as attributes to ``Seq`` and objects to describe how the individual characters in the sequence string should be interpreted.
 For example, a string "AGTACACTGGT" could be a DNA sequence or a protein sequence that happens to be rich in Alanines, Glycines, Cysteines and Threonines.